Tell time in the wild without a watch and add one more skill to your set of outdoor survival skills you’ve learned here!

 Download, save or share this infographic for reference!

 When you’re exploring the wilderness, especially if you’re unfamiliar with the environment, it’s best to head back to your survival shelter before the sun goes down.
-It’s dangerous to tread an unfamiliar place when there’s no daylight.
+It’s dangerous to tread an unfamiliar place when there’s no daylight which is when your survival training comes into play.

 However, now that you know how to tell the time naturally, you’ll never be caught unaware.
 You’ve also added a new skill to your set of outdoor survival skills.